 Even in the highly mercurial pharmaceutical industry, Gilead Sciences' growth since 2013 has been astonishing, with revenues more than doubling in 2014, and then rising by almost another third in 2015 to $32.6bn.
 In the same period, profits soared sixfold to over $18bn.
 The cause was the company's spectacularly successful hepatitis C drug Sovaldi, launched at the end of of 2013, followed by combination treatment Harvoni in late 2014.
-Together those two products contributed first year sales of more than $12bn, rocketing Gilead into the global Top 10 pharmaceutical companies.
-That kind of growth will be hard to maintain.
+Both products had been developed by US company Pharmasset, acquired by Gilead in 2012.
+Together they contributed first year sales of more than $12bn, rocketing Gilead into the global Top 10 pharmaceutical companies.
+However, that kind of growth is hard to maintain.
 The key challenge facing Gilead is to maintain steady development in the face of numerous rival drugs now entering the market, all priced well below Sovaldi's staggering $85k cost for a three-month course.
 After an exceptional leap in 2014, that drug saw sales virtually halve the following year to a still massive $5.3bn, but the slack was taken up by Harvoni, sales of which soared 600% to almost $13.9bn.
-Another anti-viral, Truvada, added a further $3.5bn.
 However by mid-way through 2016, sales were already in steep decline from their previous highs, despite the launch of another anti-viral, Epclusa.
 John Martin stepped down as CEO in 2016 in favour of John Milligan, but remains executive chairman.
+Year-end revenues for 2016 came in at $30.4bn, down 7% year-on-year.
+Harvoni and Sovaldi were still the top sellers despite sharp falls in sales, supported by a collection of HIV treatments led by Truvada and Atripla.
+Anti-viral treatments, including those for HIV and hepatitis, account for more than 90% of sales.
 Gilead is no new arrival on the scene, though none of its previous drugs have experienced quite this level of success.
 A specialist in biopharmaceutical anti-viral treatments, it was launched in 1987, and among its early successes was the flu treatment Tamiflu (now controlled by Roche; Gilead earns royalties), followed by several anti-HIV products including Viread and Atripla (co-marketed by BMS).
 Adbrands does not currently profile this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Gilead Sciences?
 Find out more from Adbrands Account Assignments